-Margie Adam is a singer-songwriter-pianist whose commitment to peace and justice shines powerfully through her songs, her performance, and her life-long involvement in progressive issues.
-Born in Lompoc, CA in 1947, Margie was raised by a newspaper publisher and piano teacher in a household pulsing with politics and culture.
+Born in Lompoc, California in 1947, Margie was raised by her father, a newspaper publisher in the small town, and her mother, a piano teacher in a household pulsing with politics and culture.
 She began playing the piano as soon as she could climb up on the piano bench.
 Her performance career was launched in 1973 at an open mic session at Kate Millett’s legendary Sacramento Women’s Music Festival.

 Singer, Songwriter, Composer, Activist